 - Finding the right solution to the wrong problem doesn’t mean you’ve failed.
 Your first try at something may not always be successful, but if you give up as soon as things don’t go the way you’d hoped they would, you won’t get very far.
-In this specific example we’ve seen how a failed decorative product was repurposed into a revolutionary shipping product with some creative thinking.
+In this specific example, we’ve seen how a failed decorative product was repurposed into a revolutionary shipping product with some creative thinking.
 Think about this next time you create something that doesn’t go exactly as planned.
 Can it be useful in a way that’s different than what you originally thought?
 If not, the very least you can do is take time to understand why your project didn’t work and learn from your mistakes.

-Secret to success: Thinking lean
+The secret to success: Thinking lean

 Dropbox first launched in 2007 and in a few short years the company managed to climb to the top of the very crowded cloud storage space.
 Today the file storage and sharing company has hundreds of millions of users and is valued at well over 10 billion dollars after its IPO earlier this year.
-There are many reasons for Dropbox’s success, but what helped it get a leg up on the competition right out the gates were its smart guerilla marketing moves, and its decision to take a customer centric approach to developing the product from day one.
+There are many reasons for Dropbox’s success, but what helped it get a leg up on the competition right out the gates were its smart guerilla marketing moves, and its decision to take a customer-centric approach to develop the product from day one.